zcharon/Reinforced-MLLM/README.md

 # Contribution and Acknowledgment ❤️

 This is an active repository, and your contributions are always welcome!
-If you have any questions, please feel free to contact me at [ghzhou@stu.ecnu.edu.cn](ghzhou@stu.ecnu.edu.cn).
+If you have any questions, please feel free to contact [ghzhou@stu.ecnu.edu.cn](ghzhou@stu.ecnu.edu.cn) or [panjiaqiu@stu.ecnu.edu.cn](panjiaqiu@stu.ecnu.edu.cn).

 I sincerely thank all community members who have provided valuable supplementary support.